-If the insured has a total disability, the pension is 100% of the insured's annual earnings in the year before the disability began, up to three times the legal minimum wage, plus 50% of the portion of earnings between this limit and 10 times the legal minimum wage.
+Permanent disability pension: If the insured has a total disability, the pension is 100% of the insured's annual earnings in the year before the disability began, up to three times the legal minimum wage plus 50% of the portion of earnings between this limit and 10 times the legal minimum wage.

-Partial disability: For an assessed degree of disability of at least 20%, the pension is the insured's annual earnings in the year before the disability began multiplied by 0.5 times the assessed degree of disability for the portion of disability between 1% and 50% and by 1.5 times the assessed degree of disability for the portion greater than 50%.
+Partial disability: For an assessed degree of disability of at least 20%, the benefit is the insurable annual earnings in the year before the disability began multiplied by 0.5 for each degree of assessed disability from 1% to 50% and by 1.5 times the assessed degree of disability for the portion greater than 50%.

-The minimum monthly earnings used to calculate the pension are the legal monthly minimum wage multiplied by 1.4.
+The minimum monthly earnings used to calculate the pension are the legal monthly minimum wage multiplied by 1 4